-They tend to nest in colonies and can cause problems by damaging buildings, blocking chimneys and gutters, creating noise, leaving mess from faeces, and swooping at people to take food or protect their young.
+They tend to nest in colonies and can damage buildings, block chimneys and gutters, create noise and leave a mess from waste.
+They may swoop at people to take food or protect their young.

 What the law says

-All gulls like most other birds, and their nests, are protected under the Wildlife and Countryside Act 1981.
-The Act allows for the control of certain birds, including gulls, by authorised persons using specified methods.
+All gulls, and their nests, are protected under the Wildlife and Countryside Act 1981.
+The Act allows for the control of certain birds, including gulls, by authorised persons using certain methods.